OfficeDev/office-js-docs-pr/docs/concepts/privacy-and-security.md

 ## Process security

-Office Add-ins are secured by an add-in Configure your Office Add-in to use a shared runtime environment, a multiple-tier permissions model, and performance governors.
+Office Add-ins are secured by an add-in runtime environment, a multiple-tier permissions model, and performance governors.
 This framework protects the user's experience in the following ways.

 - Access to the Office client application's UI frame is managed.